Extra-twisted connected sum G_2-manifolds: Building blocks

 Alternatively, $s$ can be described as the dimension of the image of $\Id + \tau^* : H^3(V; \bbz_2) \to H^3(V; \bbz_2)$, and \eqref{eq:sbound} as a consequence of the fact that $\Id + \tau^*$ is 0 on $H^3(V)^{\pm\tau} \otimes \bbz_2$.

 Note that it is not generally the case that $H^3(V)^\tau \cong H^3(Z)^\tau \oplus T$ over $\bbz$.
 In particular, $s$ need not equal the $\Z_2$ rank of $H^3(Z)/(H^3(Z)^\tau \oplus H^3(Z)^{-\tau})$.

-\begin{rmk} $f \circ \tau : Z \to \PP^1$ is a fibration with $f^\star(\infty) = \kd$, so must be equal to $f$.
-Thus $\tau$ covers an involution of $\PP^1$, and WLOG that is $-1$.
-Thus there is precisely one other fibre $\kd' := f^\star(0)$ mapped to itself by $\tau$.
+\begin{rmk} The condition that the second fixed fibre $\kd'$ is smooth is not crucial to the construction, but simplifies topological calculations.
 Since $Z$ has a unique (up to scale) holomorphic 3-form with pole along~$\kd$, that must be preserved by $\tau$.
 The action of $\tau$ on $\kd'$ must therefore be by a non-symplectic involution in the sense described in \S\ref{subsec:k3nonsymp}.

-Example \ref{ex:p3cover} shows that other fibres of $f$, in particular $\kd$, need not admit a non-symplectic involution. \end{rmk}
+Other fibres of $f$, in particular $\kd$, need not admit a non-symplectic involution (see Example~\ref{ex:p3cover}). \end{rmk}